-(Reference 19) Anti-cybercrime measures and regulations on crypto asset transactions
+(Reference 17) Anti-cybercrime measures and regulations on crypto asset transactions

-- As an anti-cybercrime measure taken by the National Police Agency, if a prefectural police force identifies a crypto asset transaction account that is or is suspected of being used for unlawful money transfers related to internet banking, communications fraud, or ransomware infection cases, it promptly contacts the crypto asset exchange service provider related to the account by means of telephone, etc., and requests the service provider to consider freezing the account.
-In addition, regarding cyberattacks by Lazarus targeted at crypto asset exchange service providers, etc. in Japan, the National Police Agency has issued "Regarding cyberattacks by the Lazarus cyberattack group, a subordinate organization of North Korea authorities, that are targeted at business operators related to crypto assets (alert)" (dated October 14, 2022). - From the viewpoint of further strengthening the effectiveness of measures, such as asset freezing, against crypto assets and electronic payment instruments, Japan amended the FEFTA in April and December 2022 so as to additionally regulate transactions conducted by sanctioned persons and entities to transfer crypto assets and electronic payment instruments to third parties and to also obligate electronic payment instruments service providers, etc., as in the case of banks, to confirm asset freezing, etc.
+- When the police identifies a crypto asset transaction account that is used or is suspected of being used for unlawful money transfers related to internet banking, communications fraud, or ransomware infection cases, unlawful money transfers related to crypto assets, SNS-based investment or romance fraud, it promptly contacts the crypto asset exchange service provider related to the account and requests the service provider to consider freezing the account.
+In addition, the National Police Agency, the Financial Services Agency, and the National center of Incident readiness and Strategy for Cybersecurity has issued "Regarding cyberattacks by the Lazarus cyberattack group, a subordinate organization of North Korea authorities, that are targeted at business operators related to crypto assets (alert)" (dated October 14, 2022) because it is strongly presumed that Lazarus is launching cyberattacks targeting crypto asset exchange service providers, etc. in Japan. - From the viewpoint of further strengthening the effectiveness of measures, such as asset freezing, against crypto assets and electronic payment instruments, Japan amended the FEFTA

+77 The obligation also applies to transfers of electronic payment instruments by electronic payment instruments service providers.
+However, the provisions on the obligation on electronic payment instruments service providers were promulgated in June 2022.